Jorza/nova_setup/README.md

 ## Creating an image

+This is not necessary for installation or use.
+Talk to the repo maintainers if you find an issue with a container.

 0. Install Docker
 1. Create a DockerHub account
 2. Clone the nova_setup repo anywhere on your system